Ten Ways to Protect Your Assets from Mainecare, Medicaid or a Nursing Home

 Use an Asset Protection Trust

-#4 Get a Divorce or Refuse to Pay
+#4 Get a Divorce or Refuse to Pay: Is Divorce a Viable Asset Protection Plan?

 I Do, But Now “I Don’t”

-“Well”, says the husband and wife, who have been married for forty years, “we’ll simply get divorced”.
+“Well”, says the husband and wife, who have been married for fifty years, “we’ll simply get divorced”.

 #3 Use Your Money or House to Take Care of Your Child or Children